 Raj Mohan

 (Suriname, 1962) published his first volume of poetry, Bapauti/Erfenis (Bapauti/Heritage) in 2008, an elaboration of the songs on his album Kantráki/Contract Labourer.
-The collection Tihá / Troost (Tihá /Comfort) followed in 2011 with lyrics from his album Daayra.
-The singer, poet and composer - with roots in India, a strong bond with Suriname and with his home country The Netherlands - deals with societal themes but also with subjects that are taboo within Hindustani and Indian circles.
+The collection Tihá/Troost (Tihá/Comfort) followed in 2011 with lyrics from his pop album Daayra.
+The singer, poet and composer -- with parental roots in India, born in Suriname, and living in The Netherlands -- deals with societal themes and with subjects that are taboo within Hindustani and Indian circles.
 Mohan writes in Sarnámi, the mother tongue of the Hindustani in Suriname and the Netherlands.
-He is the founder and artistic leader of musical groups like the Raj Mohan Ensemble, Vistar and Shai'rana, with which he tours at home and abroad.
-He plays and sings compositions based on his own lyrics and on poems by contemporary Urdu poets in the (light) classical tradition of Northern India.
+He is founder and artistic director of musical groups like the Raj Mohan Ensemble, Vistar and Shai'rana, with which he tours at home and abroad.
+He plays and sings compositions based on his own lyrics and on poems by contemporary Urdu poets in the (lightly) classical tradition of Northern India.

 -